Qpoc/file-vault/README.md

 With this package, you can encrypt and decrypt files of any size in your Laravel project.
 This package uses streams and [CBC encryption](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_Block_Chaining_(CBC)), encrypting / decrypting a segment of data at a time.

+## Fork
+This package is forked from soarecostin/file-vault to add Laravel 10 support.

 ## Installation and usage